 Consider costs when deciding on business viability

 You will also need to determine whether it is financially viable for you to own and run your own business.
 When you take into account the value of your time plus the overhead and production costs, it might just be more economical to support someone else’s business.
 Eg. We have a business in town that sells roast meats, veges and salads along with all the extras.
 For me to go to the store and buy the ingredients, prepare and cook them, cover the cost of electricity or gas, spend time and detergent washing up afterwards, etc, it is actually cheaper for me to buy two take-away ready cooked roast dinners on my way home from work.
 So you really need to decide whether your investment of time and money is really going to be worth it.
-These two websites make very interesting reading and will be helpful in determining what your time is really worth.
+The following website make very interesting reading and will be helpful in determining what your time is really worth.

 Business Know-How is a woman-owned business run by Janet Attard.
 Although American, her website has an excellent Business Startup Cost Calculator as well as a host of other information including some handy templates. http://www.businessknowhow.com/startup/startup.htm